PRESIDENT

 an analysis of existing metal

-from cement kilns and incinerators burning hazardous waste, and
+emission data from cement kilns and incinerators burning hazardous

 - Assisted